GRP-777/Proyecto_Individual_1/README.md

 # _**Exploratory Data Analysis & Machine Learning**_

 The model establishes an item-item relationship.
 This means that given an item_id, based on how similar it is to the rest, similar items will be recommended.
 Here, the input is a game and the output is a list of recommended games.
 The machine learning method used is K-Neighbours.
+It's not the best method to approach to the datasets, and part of this project it's focused on that.
+Because the project needs to be deployed on Render, the RAM memory available is limited and the importance here was to understand the difference between the different Machine Learning models.
+Previously, I tried decision trees and natural languaje proccesing using cosine similarity.

 It's an item-item recommendation system:
 6. recommendation_game(product_id):